fare-patches/gerbil-wiki/Getting-Started-with-FFI.md

 To feed code straight to the Gambit compiler from Gerbil we use the `begin-foreign` special form.
-We namespace the identifier with the package and module identifiers so as not to pollute the top-level context.
+We namespace the identifier with the package and module to adhere to the canonical namespace of the module.

 We compile the module.